 Queenstown to Christchurch via Mount Cook

 You will see mountain landscapes in every direction on this itinerary.
 After the excitement of Queenstown, Arrowtown will seem beautifully quaint and calm.
-Explore old gold mining sites and enjoy one of the many excellent cafes.3 days
+Explore old gold mining sites and enjoy one of the many excellent cafes.

 The alpine resort of Queenstown is exciting, sophisticated and fantastically scenic.
 It's the home of adventure, and activities include bungy, jet boating, horse trekking, rafting and river surfing.
 It’s also a destination for luxury experiences – gourmet food and wine, spa treatments and leisurely games of golf.

 It’s not far to Arrowtown, and you have a choice of two routes.
 The slightly longer, but potentially more scenic route takes you over the historic Shotover Bridge and through Arthur’s Point.
 The shorter, more conventional route runs past the airport and then around Lake Hayes.